-Millet is a gluten-free grain — technically a seed — but used as a grain.
+Millet is a gluten-free grain — technically a seed — therefore referred to as a pseudo-grain.

-The most popular variety found in stores is yellow although in nature millet is found to be red, white, grey, and yellow.
-Millet is typically used in bird feed, but there’s no need to keep this nutrient dense just for the birds — it’s fantastic for our health as well.
+The most popular variety found in stores is yellow, although in nature millet is found to be red, white, grey, and yellow.
+Millet is typically used in bird feed, but there’s no need to keep this nutrient dense grain all to the birds, it’s fantastic for our health as well!

 Nutrient Breakdown of Millet:

-When using millet, soaking can be beneficial to reduce the cooking time and allowing for the phytic acid content to decrease.
+When preparing millet, soaking it first can be beneficial to reduce the cooking time and decrease the phytic acid content!